amanzi/amanzi/doc/user_guide/input/chemistry.rst

 Amanzi makes available through the Alquimia interface geochemical capabilities available in widely used geochemical codes.

-Currently, the geochemical capabilities of the reactive transport code PFLOTRAN (http://ees.lanl.gov/pflotran/ and https://bitbucket.org/pflotran/pflotran-dev/wiki/Home) are available within Amanzi through the Alquimia interface.
+The geochemical capabilities of the reactive transport code PFLOTRAN (http://ees.lanl.gov/pflotran/ and https://bitbucket.org/pflotran/pflotran-dev/wiki/Home) are available within Amanzi through the Alquimia interface.
 The specifications required for a PFLOTRAN input file are available in the PFLOTRAN User Manual (http://www.pflotran.org/docs/user_manual.pdf).

-In the near future, the geochemical capabilities of the reactive transport code CRUNCHFLOW (http://www.csteefel.com/CrunchFlowIntroduction.html) are also going to available through the Alquimia interface.
+The geochemical capabilities of the reactive transport code CRUNCHFLOW (http://www.csteefel.com/CrunchFlowIntroduction.html) are available through the Alquimia interface.
 The User Manual for CrunchFlow can be found here: http://www.csteefel.com/CrunchFlowManual.pdf.